-There are many types of contaminants which are harmful to hydraulic systems and liquids.
+Many types of contaminants are harmful to hydraulic systems and liquids.
 These contaminants may be divided into two different classes-particulate and fluid.

 Particulate Contamination

 This class of contaminants includes organic, metallic solid, and inorganic solid contaminants.
 These contaminants are discussed in the following paragraphs.